-Large exit pupils are only important for observations in weak light conditions, as often experienced by hunters, bird watchers, or astronomy friends.
+A large exit pupil is particularly important when using binoculars in low light conditions, as is often the case with hunters, bird watchers, or astronomers.
 For regular observations during the day, an exit pupil of 3 to 4 millimeters is more than enough.

 - Compact binoculars with an exit pupil of 2 to 3 mm are good for bright daylight conditions only

-- 30 to 42 mm lens diameter binoculars with 4 to 5 mm exit pupil are good for daytime as well as low light conditions during dawn and dusk
+- Binoculars with an objective diameter of 30 to 42 mm have an exit pupil of 4 to 5 mm, this is excellent for the day as well as for poor light conditions at dawn and dusk

 - Exit pupils over 5 mm make only sense for use in very low light conditions or in the might